cleesmith/proselenos_readers_writers/README.md

 ---

-### READERS on github:
+### __READERS on github__

 - **master_proselenosebooks**

-	Master tracking for all ebooks and user repos; via json lists
+	- Master tracking for all ebooks and user repos; via json lists

 - **101441964303966098868_proselenosebooks**

-	Ebook storage for user 101441964303966098868
+	- Ebook storage for user 101441964303966098868

 ### WRITERS on github: